-The marine sector plays a pivotal role in the global economy, facilitating international trade, supporting millions of jobs, and contributing significantly to the world’s GDP.
+The marine sector plays a key role in the global economy, facilitating international trade, supporting millions of jobs, and contributing significantly to the world’s GDP.
 However, its environmental impact, including greenhouse gas emissions, ocean pollution, and habitat destruction, has prompted a critical need for sustainable practices.
-This article delves into the transformative strategies and initiatives driving the marine sector towards sustainability, highlighting their benefits and challenges, and underscoring the importance of global cooperation in preserving marine ecosystems for future generations.
+This article delves into the transformative strategies and initiatives driving the marine sector towards sustainability, showing their benefits and challenges, and underscoring the importance of global cooperation in preserving marine ecosystems for future generations.

 Embracing Clean Energy and Technology Innovations